Azure enterprise scaffold: Prescriptive subscription governance

 One of the first, and most crucial, questions you ask yourself when starting with the public cloud is "who should have access to resources?" and "how do I control this access?"
-Allowing or disallowing access to the Azure portal, and controlling access to resources in the portal is critical to the long term success and safety of your assets in the cloud.
+Controlling access to the Azure portal and resources in the portal is critical to the long-term safety of your assets in the cloud.

-To accomplish the task of securing access to your resources you will first configure your identity provider and then configure Roles and access.
+To secure access to your resources you will first configure your identity provider and then configure Roles and access.
 Azure Active Directory (Azure AD), connected to your on-premises Active Directory, is the foundation of Azure Identity.
-That said, Azure AD is not Active Directory and it's important to understand what an Azure AD tenant is and how it relates to your Azure enrollment.
-Review the available information to gain a solid foundation on Azure AD and AD.
-To connect and synchronize your Active Directory to Azure AD, install and configure the AD Connect tool on-premises.
+That said, Azure AD is not the same as on-premises Active Directory, and it's important to understand what an Azure AD tenant is and how it relates to your Azure enrollment.
+Review the available information to gain a solid foundation on Azure AD and on-premises Active Directory.
+To connect and synchronize your Active Directory to Azure AD, install and configure the Azure AD Connect tool on-premises.

 When implementing role-based access, the following are highly recommended:

 - Control the Administrator/Co-Administrator of a subscription as these roles have extensive permissions.
 You only need to add the Subscription Owner as a Co-administrator if they need to managed Azure Classic deployments.